 Bill Townsley practices workers’ compensation law at Fleeson, Gooing, Coulson & Kitch in Wichita, Kansas primarily representing employers and insurance carriers.
 He is a past-president of the Wichita Bar Association, the Kansas Bar Association Litigation and Insurance sections, and the Wesley Brown Inn of Court.
 He is listed in Kansas/Missouri Super Lawyers and Best Lawyers in America.

-Alan G. Brackett, a founding member of Mouledoux, Bland, Legrand & Brackett, LLC, represents employers and carriers in the defense of workers’ compensation claims, with particular focus on the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, and War Hazards Compensation Act.
+Alan G. Brackett is a Founding Member and the Managing Member of Mouledoux, Bland, Legrand & Brackett, LLC, representing employers and carriers in the defense of workers’ compensation claims, with particular focus on the Longshore and Harbor Workers’ Compensation Act, Defense Base Act, and War Hazards Compensation Act.
 He obtained a B.A. in history from Tulane University in 1982 and his J.D. from the Tulane School of Law in 1984.

 Ms. Harrison is a senior field counsel with the Liberty Mutual Group and concentrates her practice in representing the interests of employers and insurers.
 She is a board member and past president of the Maryland Workers’ Compensation Educational Association and past co-chair of the Workers’ Compensation Section for Maryland Defense Counsel.
 Ms. Harrison lectures regularly in the Section’s annual “Hot Tips in Workers’ Compensation” program as well as other venues.